T-Ray (comics)

-T-Ray is a supervillain, published by Marvel Comics and created by Joe Kelly and Ed McGuiness.
-A mercenary for hire, he played an important role in the series Deadpool; T-Ray served to remind Wade Wilson, also known as Deadpool, what a failure he was.
-He is Deadpool's archenemy for many issues and almost everything that happened to Deadpool was a part of an elaborate plan orchestrated by T-Ray.
+T-Ray is a supervillain appearing in American comic books published by Marvel Comics.
+The character was created by Joe Kelly and Ed McGuiness.
+A mercenary soldier, he played an important role in the series Deadpool; T-Ray served to remind Wade Wilson, also known as Deadpool, what a failure he was.
+He is Deadpool's archenemy for many issues and almost everything that happened to Deadpool was a part of an elaborate plan orchestrated by him.